GodotSteam/GodotSteam/README.md

 ---
 You can [download pre-compiled versions _(currently v3.22.2)_ of this repo here](https://github.com/CoaguCo-Industries/GodotSteam/releases).

+**Version 3.22.3 Changes**

+- Changed: moved constants to separate file like in Godot 4.x branches

 **Version 3.22.2 Changes**
 - Fixed: app ID automatically being set to 480, now default is 0 which makes GodotSteam ignore auto-setting app ID